We asked, you answered: How have 'alloparents' come to your rescue?

 Scientists call these helpers "alloparents."
 The prefix "allo" derives from the Greek word for "other."
 So these helpers are literally "other parents."

-The story reported on alloparents in a hunter-gatherer community in Congo are often part of the fabric of a community in many parts of the world.
+The story reported on alloparents in a hunter-gatherer community in Congo.
 Reporter Michaeleen Doucleff wrote: "On average, the children had eight people, other than their mothers, giving regular hands-on care, such as bathing, feeding and loving them with kisses, hugs and stroking.
 The youngsters had two to three other people responding to their crying."

 In the Western world, there's sometimes a different narrative: That the mom should be able to do it all.

 We asked our audience: Can you tell us of a time when an alloparent came to your aid?
-We got more than 100 responses, sharing stories about family members, friends, neighbors, even helpful strangers.
+We heard from more than 100 respondents, sharing stories about family members, friends, neighbors, even kindly strangers.

 Some of the respondents also noted that ... well, Duh, we already knew that,